meg-gutshall/flatiron-curriculum-notes/orms-and-active-record/associations/active-record-associations.md

   - `has_and_belongs_to_many`
 - In order to implement these relationships, we will need to do two things:
   - Write a migration that creates tables with associations.
-  - Use ActiveRecord macros in the models.
+  - Use Active Record macros in the models.

 ### Overview of Our Example

 - We'll have three models: Artists, Songs, and Genres.
-By writing a few migrations and making use of the appropriate ActiveRecord macros, we will be able to:
+By writing a few migrations and making use of the appropriate Active Record macros, we will be able to:
   - ask an Artist about its songs and genres
   - ask a Song about its genre and artist
   - ask a Genre about its songs and artists